Ircama/osm-carto-tutorials/README.md

 Summary of the main changes from the default Lanyon Theme:

  * additional settings in _config.yml
- * improved sidebar
+ * developed improved sidebar
  * revised css and js to allow fully responsive site for smartphones, tablets and different desktop resolutions
- * added appropriate style for print
+ * developed extensive style for print including automatic chapter numbering
- * added a smart site map
+ * developed a smart site map
  * improved Atom RSS
- * Added integration with Disqus, Google Search Custom, Google Analytics
+ * added integration with Disqus, Google Search Custom, Google Analytics
  * Home page revised
- * API integration with GitHub
  * improved lanyon.css and poole.css
- * Added features from [credits](https://github.com/ircama/osm-carto-tutorials/tree/gh-pages#credits): AnchorJS, Table of Contents (ScrollSpy), github.commits.widget, lanyon-plus icons, etc.
+ * Added features from [credits](https://github.com/ircama/osm-carto-tutorials/tree/gh-pages#credits): AnchorJS, Table of Contents (ScrollSpy), github.commits.widget, lanyon-plus icons, etc. Developed a feature to support all headers from h1 to h6 in ToC.
+Developed an upgrade to github.commits.widget to support a one-line page commit summary through API integration with GitHub.
- * Added an extension of the Lanyon stylesheet which supports drawings.
+ * Developed an extension of the Lanyon stylesheet which supports drawings.